I Want An Akira Video Game

 Akira Psycho Ball (PlayStation2, 2002)

 I love the idea of a modern Akira video game, but I have little confidence in one ever existing.
-I will probably never know if it is a world that could actually work in an interactive medium, but that doesn’t mean I can’t secretly wish for one in my head.
+I will probably never know if it is a world that could actually work in an interactive medium, but that doesn’t mean I can’t wish for one.